Frederick P. Stluka

 • Web Applications: Slideshow, MemoryMeter, ConnectionMeter, Clock, ServletDebugger

-• Packages/Subsystems: Logging, Database connection pooling, File and directory operations, Command line parsing, JPEG manipulation, etc.
+• Packages/Subsystems: Logging, Database connection pooling, Attributed-based access control, File and directory operations, Command line parsing, JPEG manipulation, JSP helpers, Data dictionary, Multi-tier metadata and validation, etc.

-• Classes: FTP, HTTP, HTML, SQL, XML, Enhanced Java data types (strings, exceptions, maps, arrays, lists), etc.
+• Classes: FTP, HTTP, HTML, SQL, XML, XSL, JDBC, Encryption, Enhanced Java data types (strings, exceptions, maps, arrays, lists), etc.

-1998-1999: For a small medical technology company, developed a database-driven Web site, using SQL Server 7.0 and IIS 5.0.
-Wrote a VB 6.0 maintenance program that allows the user to edit Web page fragments in a WYSIWYG HTML editor similar to Microsoft Front Page or Word.
+Developed a database-driven Web site about medical technology, using SQL Server and IIS.
+Wrote a VB maintenance program that allows the user to edit Web page fragments in a WYSIWYG HTML editor similar to Microsoft Front Page or Word.
 It stores the fragments in the database.
 The complete Web pages are assembled from the fragments via ASP and ADO(See details)

-Designed, developed (in VB 5.0), documented, and promoted the UIF (a 1998 predecessor to the RCP -- Rich Client Platform -- concept that gained popularity in 2007).
+Designed and developed (in VB) the UIF (a 1998 predecessor to the RCP -- Rich Client Platform -- concept that gained popularity in 2007).
 It supports runtime "snap in" of binary components.
 Application developers produce screen fragments as ActiveX controls (OCXs).
 The UIF assembles the fragments, reading config files to dynamically build notebook tabs, menus, toolbars, etc. This allows dynamic snap-in of new or modified fragments, dynamic security-driven configuration, crash protection between fragments, and faster startup.
 Using a RAD (Rapid Application Development) approach, I created a working prototype in 2 weeks, and evolved it for 2 years as it was adopted for use in all in-house client/server applications on Windows NT.

 1991-1996 Shared Medical Systems (SMS), Malvern, Pennsylvania